Get ready: Summer travel season is here. And we're here to help you do it better this year.

 At a minimum, you’ll get free drinks and snacks and far better seating than the stiff chairs at your gate.
 In major hubs and overseas, you might even find a la carte dining, showers, and even private sleeping rooms.

-Many airline lounges (especially Delta Sky Clubs and Amex Centurion Lounges) are facing some issues with overcrowding, but the promise of free food and drink is still enough to entice us into lounges as we travel.
+Many airline lounges (especially Delta Sky Clubs and Amex Centurion Lounges … but even Chase Sapphire Lounges and Capital One Lounges, too) have grown popular to a fault, facing long lines to get in from a growing number of travelers with lounge access.
+But the promise of free food and drink is still enough to entice us into lounges as we travel.

 The easiest way to get into lounges is by holding the right premium travel credit card.
-And no credit card opens more lounge doors than the Platinum Card® from American Express.
+And no credit card opens more lounge doors than *amex platinum*.

 Read our full review of the new JFK Centurion Lounge!